stiglers-eponym/BeamerPresenter/INSTALL.md

 In Windows, it is recommended to use MinGW-w64 in MSYS2.
 For more details and other options, see [packaging/Windows.md](packaging/Windows.md).

 MinGW-w64 can be obtained in different ways.
-I have only tested MSYS2 using the native C runtime in Windows.
+I have only tested MSYS2 using the native C runtime in Windows, using the MSYS2 environments UCRT64 and CLANG64.

 1. Install [MSYS2](https://www.msys2.org).
 After the installation, a terminal for the UCRT64 environment should launch.
 All commands mentioned in the following should be entered in this terminal.
 Run `pacman -Syu` directly after the installation.
 2. Download the recipe file [packaging/PKGBUILD\_MSYS2](packaging/PKGBUILD_MSYS2).
 Place this file in the build directory (e.g. an empty directory) and open this directory in the UXRT64 terminal (program "MSYS2 UCRT64" in Windows).